Why Are Bed Sheets So Expensive?

 What Thread Count is Best?

 Everyone sleeps differently.
 Some people enjoy silk, while others enjoy cotton.
-Expensive bedding is a downer on the wallet, but it really makes up for it in the future if you get good quality grades of cotton other luxury linens.
+Expensive bedding is a downer on the wallet, but it makes up for it in the future if you get good quality grades of cotton and other luxury linens.

-By not having an extremely tight weave, 800 thread count and higher, you are letting the bedding “breath” to allow air flow and give you a more comfortable sleep.
+By not having an extremely tight weave, 800 thread count, and higher, you are letting the bedding “breath” to allow airflow and give you a more comfortable sleep.

 Are Expensive Bed Sheets Worth It?